About Ispirer Systems

 The example below shows the difference in the resulting procedure in both cases.
 Please compare:

-Oracle source PostgreSQL
+Oracle source code PostgreSQL

 AUTONOMOUS_TRANSACTION_TO_DBLINK=No